 In Selenium Webdriver, a browser session can be closed using two webdriver commands: close() and quit().
 The situations in which they are used are briefly explained below:

-close() is a webdriver command which closes the browser window which is currently in focus.
+close() is a webdriver command that closes the browser window currently in focus.

 driver.close() //where, ‘driver’ is the Webdriver object.

 quit() is a webdriver command which calls the driver.dispose method, which in turn closes all the browser windows and terminates the WebDriver session.
 If we do not use quit() at the end of the program, the WebDriver session will not be closed properly, and the files will not be cleared off memory.
 This may result in memory leak errors.

 The following code can be used to close all the browser windows: